U.S. IPO Weekly Recap And Week Ahead

 The US IPO market seems to be hitting the pause button to recognize the holidays, with no companies on the calendar to price in the coming week.
 However, there is still a possibility that certain SPACs or Chinese deals launch early in the week to price by Christmas Eve.
 Though launches and pricings may take a brief respite, we will be on the lookout for filings over the holiday break as companies gear up to capitalize on the hot IPO market starting in 2021.

 Street research is expected for 3 companies in the coming week.
-On Monday, 12/21: HF Enterprises (HFEN), Ozon (NASDAQ:OZON), and Vision Marine (VMAR).
+On Monday, 12/21: HF Enterprises (HFEN), Ozon (OZON), and Vision Marine (VMAR).

 IPO Market Snapshot